fadarboye/Intro-To-Git/PAGE 2.md

 ## Create a Cats

-- Run the command below:
+- Run the command below line by line:

 ```sh
 mkdir Cats